 - How much do attorneys charge for handling a wrongful death case?

 In most D.C. wrongful death cases, the attorney and client will agree to a contingent fee arrangement.
 In an arrangement like that, the client is not required to pay any amount of money upfront.
-Rather, the attorney receives an agreed upon percentage of the total amount of financial damages received at the conclusion of the wrongful death case.
+Rather, the wrongful death lawyer receives an agreed upon percentage of the total amount of financial damages received at the conclusion of the wrongful death case.
 If no damages are recovered, though, there is no fee.
-Typically, the percentage of finances paid to the wrongful death attorney will vary based on each case’s circumstances, including whether or not it is settled before litigation or the case goes to trial.
+Typically, the percentage of finances paid to the wrongful death lawyer will vary based on each case’s circumstances, including whether or not it is settled before litigation or the case goes to trial.

 Hiring a Washington DC Wrongful Death Lawyer

-It is better to hire an experienced wrongful death attorney and who can help to navigate the complex litigation process while the deceased’s family gets on with moving forward and grieving for their loss.
+It is better to hire an experienced wrongful death lawyer and who can help to navigate the complex litigation process while the deceased’s family gets on with moving forward and grieving for their loss.
 The experienced wrongful death lawyer at Ashcraft & Gerel can help you with your case and recover the compensation to which you may be entitled